-This unit is about manual operations for performing tungsten inert gas (TIG) welding also known as gas tungsten arc welding (GTAW).
-The person would be able to independently carry out TIG (GTAW) weld operations for welding joints in all positions as per Welding Procedure Specification (WPS).
+This unit is about manual operations for performing basic tungsten inert gas (TIG) welding also known as gas tungsten arc welding (GTAW).
+The person would be able to independently carry out TIG (GTAW) weld operations for some welding joints in basic positions as per Welding Procedure Specification (WPS).